 Fennel seed is another favourite addition for many, though I’ve yet to try this.

-Step by Step Instructions
+Step by step instructions

 - Put the cloves, nutmeg, black pepper and allspice berries into the mortar and give them a gentle bash with the pestle (don’t grind them).
 Add the cinnamon and hit just to break it up.
 Split the cardamom pods.

-- Once the sugar has dissolved, tip the dry spices, including the star anise, along with the slivers of fresh ginger into the pan and bring to the boil, then remove the pan from the heat
+- Once the sugar has dissolved, tip the dry spices, including the star anise, along with the slivers of fresh ginger into the pan and bring to the boil, then remove the pan from the heat.

-- Let steep for 2 hours
+- Let the syrup steep for 2 hours.

-- Stir through the vanilla extract then pour it into a bottle
+- Stir through the vanilla extract then pour it into a bottle.

 Expert Tips

 Yes, you can, although the spice profile of the syrup is likely to be slightly muted following freezing.
-It’s a good idea to freeze in ice cube trays so a single portion can be used at a time.
+It’s a good idea to freeze it in ice cube trays so a single portion can be used at a time.

 As this syrup contains no tea, it does not contain caffeine.
 When added to brewed coffee or tea the resulting drink will, however, contain caffeine unless a decaffeinated version is used.

-- hot chocolate
+- Hot chocolate

-- milkshakes
+- Cream

-- cocktails
+- Yoghurt

 The exact amount needed for each drink will vary according to the size and your taste preferences.
 Start by adding a small amount, then taste and add more syrup as necessary.

 Why not sign up to receive LittleSugarSnaps newsletters to hear when new recipes are published?
 You’ll get a free welcome e-book with my top baking tips and 5 favourite cake recipes.
-Or stay in touch on Facebook, Instagram or Pinterest.
+Or stay in touch on socials:

-๐ Recipe
+📖 Recipe

-Masala Chai Syrup
+Chai Latte Syrup

 Ingredients